KevinKra/Notes/electronics/components/readme.md

 ### Diode Questions

 1. what does a `diode` look like?
+1. the white line found on the `diode's` casing is located next to which lead/electrode?
 1. what is another example of `diode` besides a standard `diode`.
 1. what does a `diode` do?
 1. how can a `diode` be used?